0xFFrancesco/Learning-and-Courses/c-sharp/course1/csharp.md

         }
 ```

--   Lamba expression: syntax-sugar for creating anonymous methods (no "delegate" keyword is needed).
+-   lambda expression: syntax-sugar for creating anonymous methods (no "delegate" keyword is needed).
 The parameters' types are inferred from the delegate/event type.
 Example:

     ```cs
         p.NewsEvent += (eventData) =>